← Back to ResourcesBreed Comparisons

 • Corgi: DM (degenerative myelopathy), hip dysplasia, EIC, vWD, bladder stones, PRA

-• Mini Aussie: hip + elbow dysplasia, CEA, PRA-prcd, HSF4 cataracts, epilepsy (5–7%), sometimes Malignant Hyperthermia
+• Mini Aussie: hip and elbow dysplasia, CEA (Collie Eye Anomaly), PRA-prcd, HSF4 cataracts, epilepsy (5 to 7%), sometimes Malignant Hyperthermia

-Calgary specialty vets for both: WVSC, VCA Canada West, CARE Centre, McKnight 24-hr ER.
+Calgary specialty vets for both: Western Veterinary Specialist Centre, VCA Canada West, CARE Centre, McKnight 24-hour ER.

 Side-by-side photo comparison of a Pembroke Welsh Corgi puppy and a blue merle Mini Australian Shepherd puppy on a Calgary park bench, showing the breeds' size and coat differences

-Both breeds top out around 25–35 lbs adult, but body shape, coat, and energy profile diverge dramatically.
-The Corgi's dwarf body shape makes IVDD a lifelong concern; the Mini Aussie's working-dog drive makes daily exercise non-negotiable.
+Both breeds top out around 25 to 35 lbs adult.
+Body shape, coat, and energy profile diverge dramatically.
+The Corgi's dwarf body makes IVDD a lifelong concern.
+The Mini Aussie's working-dog drive makes daily exercise non-negotiable.

-Corgi: year-round shedding, massive 2x/year coat blow (spring + fall, 2–4 weeks each), double coat (outer guard hairs + soft undercoat), daily brushing during coat blow, NEVER shave (Alopecia X risk), hypoallergenic myth.
+Corgi: year-round shedding, with a massive 2x/year coat blow (spring and fall, 2 to 4 weeks each).
+Double coat (outer guard hairs plus soft undercoat).
+Daily brushing during coat blow.
+Never shave (Alopecia X risk).
+The hypoallergenic claim is a myth.

-Mini Aussie: year-round shedding, massive 2x/year coat blow, double coat (longer + more dramatic than Corgi), “tumbleweeds of fur” reality, mat-magnet zones (behind ears, armpits, britches, neck ruff), NEVER shave (irreversible coat damage), often requires professional grooming every 8–12 weeks ($60–$120 Calgary).
+Mini Aussie: year-round shedding, with the same massive 2x/year coat blow.
+Longer and more dramatic coat than a Corgi.
+“Tumbleweeds of fur” is the accurate description.
+Mat-magnet zones behind ears, under armpits, in britches, and around the neck ruff.
+Never shave (irreversible coat damage).
+Often needs professional grooming every 8 to 12 weeks ($60 to $120 Calgary).

-Calgary grooming time comparison: Corgi DIY-feasible with daily brushing routine.
-Mini Aussie often needs PROFESSIONAL grooming due to longer coat + mat-magnet zones.
+Calgary grooming time: Corgi is DIY-feasible with daily brushing.
+Mini Aussie often needs professional grooming thanks to the longer coat and mat-magnet zones.

 If shedding sensitivity is a concern, look at low-shed crosses (Corgipoo, Aussiedoodle).